 It was a gorgeous day on the 24th of August last year for the Cornhill Castle wedding of Susan and Malcolm.
-Each wedding I shoot at this fabulous Lanarkshire wedding venue gets better and better.
+Apparently, each wedding I shoot at this fabulous Lanarkshire wedding venue gets better and better.
 Susan and Malcolm’s August wedding was a family affair.
 Everyone from all sides had put so much into the day.
 The couple must have felt so loved!
 It was wonderful to be their wedding photographer to witness and record all the support and commitment from so many people.

 Susan prepared for the wedding day at her parent’s home.
 The beautiful August light streamed in through the windows as all prepared for the wedding day excitement.
 The ladies wore colourful robes while hair and makeup finished.
 Susan’s little flower girl was so precious as she got into her gown.
 She carefully applied her lipstick and spun around in her dress.
 I was so pleased to capture and preserve these moments for Susan!
 Little ones grow so quickly, but the lasting memories of her antics on the wedding day will be preserved in these photos.